Licence Checker England

 Does mandatory HMO licensing apply in Bournemouth, Christchurch and Poole Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Bournemouth, Christchurch and Poole Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Bournemouth, Christchurch and Poole Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Bournemouth, Christchurch and Poole Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Bournemouth, Christchurch and Poole Council?